-- 1. submit a college application for general admission; - 2. submit a College Application for Admission of International Students;

-- 3. submit an official translated copy of the student's high school transcript (and college transcript, if applicable) translated by World Education Services, Inc. or Lozano International Foreign Education Credential Evaluation - 4. submit an official transcript showing a minimum of 550 on the paper-based Test of English as a Foreign Language (TOEFL); or 213 on the computer based test or 79 on the internet-based test.
-(Note: Any student graduating from a non-English speaking high school will be required to have at least earned these minimum TOEFL scores.) - 5. submit a signed, notarized statement that declares that the student will be fully responsible for his/her financial obligations while attending college; - 6. submit documentation demonstrating adequate health and life insurance which is inclusive of a repatriation benefit and which must be maintained during all periods of enrollment; and - 7. submit a letter of financial support that is required to be on file at the College. - submit Official College Transcripts (if applicable).
-A Transfer Clearance Form must also be submitted for students who are or were enrolled in any U.S. college or university. - 9. submit a Copy of I-94 (proper status) from the passport. - 10. when all documentation is completed, it must be forwarded to the international student coordinator.
+- 1. submit a college application for general admission; - 2. submit a College Application for Admission of International Students; - submit an official translated copy of the student's high school transcript (and college transcript, if applicable) translated by World Education Services, Inc. or Educational Creditial Evaluators or JS&A and copy of their original transcript(s). - 4. submit an official transcript showing a minimum of 550 on the paper-based Test of English as a Foreign Language (TOEFL); or 213 on the computer based test or 79 on the internet-based test..
+(Note: Any student graduating from a non-English speaking high school will be required to have at least earned these minimum TOEFL scores.) - 5. submit a signed, notarized statement that declares that the student will be fully responsible for his/her financial obligations while attending college; - 6. submit documentation demonstrating adequate health and life insurance which is inclusive of a repatriation benefit and which must be maintained during all periods of enrollment; and - 7. submit a letter of financial support that is required to be on file at the College. - 8. submit official college transcripts from a college or university in the United States if applying as a transfer student.
+A transfer student Clearance Form must also be submitted for international students who are or were enrolled in any U.S. college or university. - 9. submit a Copy of I-94 (proper status) from the passport. - 10. when all documentation is completed, it must be forwarded to the international student coordinator.